00marco/ETA/README.md

-# ETA

-This is a Raspberry Pi based Electronic Travel Aid.
-More docs to follow
+Code for assistive device for the blind with obstacle detection and scene description capabilities

+## Task
+Use deep learning networks to implement Obstacle detection and Automated image captioning on a Raspberry Pi 3 Model B

-Installing the requirements
+## Installing the requirements
 1. cd to the directory
 2. run pip install -r requirements.txt